LinkedInLearning/visualstudio2019-esst-2808543/README.md

 This is the repository for the **LinkedIn Learning**  [Visual Studio Essential Training](#) course.
 The full course is available from [LinkedIn Learning](https://linkedin.com/learning).

+## About this course
+> _Learn the essentials of Visual Studio, the integrated development environment from Microsoft.
+Unlock the power of Visual Studio tools for writing, refactoring, and debugging code._

+Integrated development environments (IDE) make it faster and easier to write high-quality code.
+Visual Studio, the IDE from Microsoft, has every tool you need to be a productive developer—regardless of your language, programming style, or project type.
+This course offers a comprehensive introduction to Visual Studio, allowing you to explore the tools and features and configure Visual Studio to support your needs.
+Instructor Walt Ritscher shows how to implement version control with Git, adjust the editor preferences, code more efficiently with IntelliSense and code snippets, and use the built-in tools in Visual Studio for refactoring and debugging code.
+Plus, learn how to make Visual Studio even more robust by capitalizing on the library of free and paid extensions in the Visual Studio Marketplace.

 ## Zip Files
 All the examples for this course are available to you as exercise files.
 The exercises for the *first half* of the course can be downloaded from the course page.
 If you are signed in to your account, you can download the zip file.
 In the *second half* of the course the remainder of the exercise files are available from this LinkedIn Learning  repository
 ## Branches